Parent Letter

 (Download this Summer Math Intro in a printable PDF format)

-Dear Parents:
+Dear Families:

-vacation months.
 Below are some ideas of activities you can do every

 games and websites that you can use with your child to assist the

-development of good math skills; such as spatial recognition,
+development of good math skills such as spatial recognition,

 sequencing, patterns, logical deduction, visual memory and number facts.